-She holds a Master’s of Science in Urban Policy Analysis and Management from The New School for Social Research and a Bachelor of Business Administration from Baruch College.
-She is a Certified Human Resource Professional, and a member of both the American Society of Training and Professional Development and the Society of Human Resource Management.
+Prior to joining DCAS, Pinnock served as the Vice President of Human Resources at New York City Transit and as the Director of Human Resources at the New York City Housing Authority (NYCHA).
+She holds a Master of Science in Urban Policy Analysis and Management from The New School for Social Research and a Bachelor of Business Administration from Baruch College.
+She is a Certified Human Resource Professional, and a member of both the Association for Talent Development and the Society of Human Resource Management.

 Barbara Dannenberg is the Deputy Commissioner for Human Capital (HC), which is responsible for maintaining the Civil Service system for the City of New York.
 HC recruits and identifies the best-qualified candidates for City employment, administers Civil Service exams for positions and provides City agencies with a qualified pool of candidates to fill their hiring needs in a manner consistent with the State Constitution, Civil Service Law and laws governing equal employment opportunity.
 In addition, HC develops and interprets Citywide policies and programs, develops and conducts professional development and employee training programs, and implements the City’s provisional reduction plan, among other critical functions.

 Prior to serving as Deputy Commissioner, Dannenberg served as the Assistant Commissioner for Examinations, the Director of Classification and Compensation, and in various roles within Human Capital to support the City’s administration of the Civil Service process.
 She has amassed nearly 20 years of public sector experience and has shared her technical expertise throughout her tenure to support City agencies and Citywide operations.
 She has an unparalleled knowledge of the City’s title structure, and has successfully created pipeline and promotion pathways to City careers.